JrVerbiest/jrverbiest.github.io/README.md

 **Engineer - 20+ years across academia & industry - Turning complex research data into FAIR-T data.**

 Obtained an MSc in Industrial Engineering (Ing.) from the De Nayer Institute in Belgium in 1999, followed by an MSc in Engineering Science (ir.) in 2002 and a PhD in Engineering Science in 2007, both from KU Leuven in Belgium.
 After completing my PhD, I moved into industry, working in the microwave, preclinical, and healthcare sectors.
 From 2017 onward, I systematically expanded my expertise in data science, machine learning, and data engineering.

+In 2020, I returned to academia, applying my accumulated expertise in data.
 Today, I work at Hasselt University, where I deliver robust, scalable data solutions that accelerate scientific research.
-These solutions transform complex, heterogeneous research data into rigorously governed FAIR-T (Findable, Accessible, Interoperable, Reusable, and Trustworthy) data.
+These solutions transform complex, heterogeneous research data into rigorously governed FAIR (Findable, Accessible, Interoperable, and Reusable) data, ensuring it is also Trustworthy (+T).
 By embedding rich metadata, end-to-end provenance, and stringent quality controls, I enable reproducible analysis and decision-ready insights that researchers and stakeholders can trust.

 [🌐 My website](https://jrverbiest.eu/)